martinseanhunt/mh-codes/src/content/projects/react-unsplash-api-and-automated-testing/index.md

   (via Oauth) as well as searching and favoriting of images.
 Application state is managed via context and the whole application is tested using Jest & Enzyme.
 This project was an excercises in exploring best practices in testing ahead of creating a test strategy for Adarga.ai.
+The React testing landscape has moved on slightly since I put this project together and I now lean towards a more integration test heavy approach with React Testing Library.
 tags:
   - Testing
   - React